akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 ### Preparing the SD-Card
 The README site from Raspberry Pi 2 provides you all necessary information to download, extract and install the image to an SD card: [Installing Operating System Images](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

+There are 3 possibilities to get an raspian image
+* NOOBS easy installer for Raspbian (and others)
+* NOOBS Lite network installer for Raspbian (and others)
+* RASPBIAN
+We have tried all of them, they work without any issues.

 ### Configuring the Raspberry Pi